Managing Impacts

 Professional management of an exotic flora species threatening valued indigenous flora, Hampton, Port Phillip Bay ca.1930

-Flora species introduced from overseas have often acquired weed status in Australia, and of course indigenous Australian flora species introduced to areas outside their natural range can also develop weed tendencies, both nationally and internationally.
-Weeds can overwhelm locally evolved plant communities and in the process, displace indigenous animals.
+Flora species introduced from overseas (exotics) have frequently acquired environmental weed status in Australia, and indigenous Australian flora species introduced to areas outside their natural range can also develop into environmental weeds, both nationally and internationally (Groves 2001).
+Environmental weeds can overwhelm locally evolved plant communities, often displacing indigenous animals in the process.

-What may have been Australia’s first professional exercise in the management of an introduced flora species that was threatening the existence of indigenous flora took place at Hampton, Port Phillip Bay, Melbourne, in approximately 1934.
-Pampas Lily of the Valley, an ornamental plant, was introduced to Australia from South America.
-At Sandringham Shire Council the lily was causing “councillors considerable anxiety, and it was feared that it would destroy the foreshore native flora”, including the “ti-tree and other native flora” (Anon ‘Destructive Noxious Weed’ Age 12 July 1934 p.12).
-Either during or preceding 1934, the council initiated weeding programs at unspecified foreshore reserves in Hampton, to eradicate the lily.
+What may have been Australia’s first exercise in the control of an environmental weed by a professional vegetation management company took place at Hampton, Nairm (Port Phillip Bay), Melbourne, in approximately 1934.
+Pampas Lily of the Valley was introduced to Australia from South America, and became a popular ornamental plant.
+But at Sandringham Shire Council the lily was causing “councillors considerable anxiety, and it was feared that it would destroy the foreshore native flora”, including the “ti-tree and other native flora” (Anon ‘Destructive Noxious Weed’ Age 12 July 1934 p.12).

-Following complaints from members of the public that “unskilled workers were destroying much native flora” in their attempts to control the lily, the council employed a specialist weeding company, which eventually claimed to have successfully eliminated it from the reserves (Anon ‘Pampas Lily of the Valley’ Age 10 January 1935).
-Council curator Mr Rumble was charged with the task of monitoring for any signs of regrowth of the lily (Anon ‘Native Flora Threatened’ Argus 22 June 1935).
+To eradicate the lily, in approximately 1934 the council initiated weeding programs at unspecified foreshore reserves in Hampton.
+However, members of the public complained that “unskilled workers were destroying much native flora”, in their attempts to control the lily (Anon ‘Pampas Lily of the Valley’ Age 10 January 1935).
+Responding, the council employed a specialist weeding company, which eventually claimed to have successfully eliminated the lily from the reserves.
+Council curator, Mr Rumble was charged with the task of monitoring for any signs of regrowth (Anon ‘Native Flora Threatened’ Argus 22 June 1935).

 Image courtesy of the State Library of Victoria (SLVIC)